RogierdeRuijter/astro-dynamic-import-navigation/README.md

 - Quickly paste the url in the address bar and hit enter
 - Observe the error in the console: "dynamic import module failed"

+## Notes
-Note: You might have to repeat moving back and forward between pages a few times to see the error.
+- You might have to repeat moving back and forward between pages a few times to see the error.
+- Error does not seem to occur when running `npm run build` and serving the built files with `npm run preview`.